 In this article, we’re going to show you everything you need to know about onside kicks.

 The onside kick is one of the most exciting plays in football.
 Although it has a slight chance of recovery – players, coaches, and fans get ramped up for an onside kick opportunity.

-Kicking teams will line up for onside kicks when they are typically down by 14 or fewer points.
+When they are typically down by 14 or fewer points, Kicking teams will line up for onside kicks.
 Teams line up for an onside kick to get the ball back to their offense.
-If the offense has the ball, there’s an opportunity to score points.
+There’s an opportunity to score points if the offense has the ball.

 The kicking team will line up with six players on one side of the football and four on the other side.
 When the kicker is ready, he will often send a low-line drive kick toward the right or left side of the field.

 The kicking team hopes the ball will bounce in favor of the kicking teams, and the players running down the field can recover.